 Energy Change Lab

 The Energy Change Lab is a multi-stakeholder space where experts and practitioners come together to develop solutions for an inclusive and sustainable energy transition in Tanzania.
 The energy landscape in Tanzania is undergoing major changes, spurred by policy and institutional reform processes, the expansion of the grid, the growth of green and decentralised sources of supply, and major gas finds.
 The Lab asks how this transition can deliver tangible benefits for the majority of Tanzanians in the form of better and reliable energy services, new employment and enterprise opportunities, sound investment of gas revenues for the public good, and protection of vital natural resources.
 How can it avoid reinforcing existing inequalities and misappropriation by local elites?

-The role of the lab will be to facilitate exploration, exchange, scenario-building and experimentation.
-It works with non-governmental organisations, the private sector, government and academic institutions.
-In Tanzania, its aim is to create jobs by the developing of business opportunities, and to improve energy access and security for all Tanzanians.
-At a global level, the lab will link to other initiatives and aims to inspire innovators as well as international policy forums.
+In Tanzania, the labs aim is to create jobs by the developing of business opportunities, and to improve energy access and security for all Tanzanians.
+At a global level, it will link to other initiatives and aims to inspire innovators as well as international policy forums.
 A first global research paper has been launched, outlining a vision on the role of citizens in future energy systems.